guydavis/dcos-vagrant/docs/deploy.md

     On some versions of Mac OS X, installing vagrant plugins may require [installing a modern version of Ruby](/docs/install-ruby.md).

 1. (Optional) [Specify DC/OS Version](/docs/configure.md#specify-dcos-version) or [Specify DC/OS Installer](/docs/configure.md#specify-dcos-installer)

-1. Download the DC/OS Installer

-    If you don't already have a DC/OS installer downloaded, you'll need to select and download one of the [supported versions](#supported-dcos-versions).

-    Once downloaded, move the installer (`dcos_generate_config.sh`) to the root of the repo (the repo will be mounted into the vagrant machines as `/vagrant`).

-    If you have multiple `dcos_generate_config.sh` files downloaded you can name them differently and specify which to use with `DCOS_GENERATE_CONFIG_PATH` (e.g. `export DCOS_GENERATE_CONFIG_PATH=dcos_generate_config-1.5-EA.sh`).

-    Enterprise edition installers are also supported.
-Contact your sales representative or <sales@mesosphere.com> to obtain the right DC/OS installer.

-1. <a name="configure-the-dcos-installer"></a>Configure the DC/OS Installer

-   Select a config file template based on the downloaded version of DC/OS (select one), rename it to 'config.yml' OR specify path explicitly:

-   - DC/OS 1.7: `export DCOS_CONFIG_PATH=etc/config-1.7.yaml`
-   - DC/OS 1.6: `export DCOS_CONFIG_PATH=etc/config-1.6.yaml`
-   - DC/OS 1.5: `export DCOS_CONFIG_PATH=etc/config-1.5.yaml`

-   The path to the config file is relative to the repo dir, because the repo dir will be mounted as `/vagrant` within each VM.
-   Alternate configurations may be added to the `<repo>/etc/` dir and configured in a similar manner.
-Alternatively, a URL to an online config can be specified (e.g. `export DCOS_CONFIG_PATH=http://example.com/config.yaml`).

-   Configure the [proxy settings](/docs/configure.md#configure-a-proxy) for your environment.

 1. Configure the DC/OS Machine Types